VOlekh/reactnd-project-would-you-rather-starter/README.md

 Answered questions:

 This page has questions that were answered by the logged in user.
-Answers are blocked to changes.
+Answers are blocked to changes.Each polling question should link to the details of that poll.
+The details of each poll should be available at questions/:question_id.

     Fields:
+    -- Text “Would You Rather”
     -- username
     -- avatar
     -- question